maskangel1000/Chess/README.md

 # Chess
 Chess made in Python using pygame.

-Quite unoptimized, if I were to make it again I would instead generate and save all legal moves

 ## Steps to play
 1. Download Python and install pygame
 2. Download source code